-Why was he bringing up the one subject they’d agreed to ignore?
+Why was he bringing up the one subject they agreed to ignore?

 They were powerless.
-The future set in motion by his dad’s betrayal was an avalanche that buried them both.
+The future set in motion by his dad’s betrayal was an avalanche, burying them both.

-Then he’d embezzled millions.
-Most of it hadn’t even been found—yet.
+Then Hank embezzled millions.
+Most of it hadn’t been found—yet.
 Reese refused to discuss what this meant for her and Ty.
 But Mom wouldn’t let it go.

 “I can’t fault him for what his father did, but he’s living off money that doesn’t belong to him.
 I won’t look at him.
 He’s no longer welcome in this house.”

-Of course, that sent Reese straight to Ty’s house.
+That conversation sent Reese straight to Ty’s.
 She parked a street over and walked between two properties behind the Milani home, following the creek bed that bisected the neighborhood.
-Then, she slipped in a side door and went up to Ty’s room.
+Then, she slipped through a side door and up to his room.
 Even before the blowup over Mr. Milani’s FBI arrest, she’d taken that same path many times.

 Her having regular moonlight rendezvous with her high school sweetheart would make her parents’ heads explode.
-Neither of them was enthusiastic about her dating him at all, which had never made sense to her.
+Neither of them was enthusiastic about her dating him, which never made sense.
 Hank went to college with her parents and had grown up in Hot Springs with her dad.
 Her mom seemed to like both Hank and Lindsay, but three years ago, when Ty asked Reese to be his homecoming date their freshman year, each of her parents subtly—and separately—discouraged her.
 Dad said a football star like Ty only wanted one thing.
 Mom said Reese shouldn’t get attached so young.

 “Don’t choose a boy so quickly.
 You don’t want to get entangled in something you’ll regret,” she warned.

 Well, now, they had their justification.
-If her dad knew she was there with him, naked, heart still racing from his kisses and more, Ken Hunter would burn the place down.
+If her dad knew she was there with Ty—naked, heart still racing from his kisses and more—Ken Hunter would burn the place down.

 Of course, this one time, her mother knew she was there.
 Reese was supposed to say goodbye.

-She ran a hand over the silken expanse of Ty’s skin and his ropey muscles that had broadened in his high school years.
+She ran a hand over the silken expanse of Ty’s skin and the ropey muscles that had broadened since freshman year.
 She wasn’t sure how to say the thing she was there to say.
 The plan had been to spit it out as soon as she got to his room, but then he looked at her with his ginger brown eyes flecked with green.
 His full lips stretched into a smile like she was an oasis in the barren landscape his life had become, and he’d pulled her into a warming bear hug that made her melt.

 Why did his arms always have to feel like home?
 Settled, calming, loving, and safe.
 Even now, when his world had collapsed, they found serenity in each other.

-His chest rose and fell, dampened by the tears starting to slide down her cheek pressed tightly to him.
+His chest rose and fell, dampened by the tears sliding down her cheek pressed tightly to him.